This Discover Wine series focuses on regions of the world that you can visit for wine tasting.

 Now is the time to experience the Savoie wine region for yourself, to see the incredible strides winemakers in this beautiful region are making.

-Planning a Visit to the Savoie Wine Region
+Planning a Wine Tasting Trip to the Savoie Wine Region

 The wine routes include: